 Although on my wishlist since about 3 years, when I declared my vacation spot to be Hampi, I was surprised to know not many people are aware of this paradise!
-Here’s a glimpse into my Hampi vacation if you’re wondering where and what is Hampi.
+Here’s a glimpse into my budget trip to Hampi vacation if you’re wondering where and what is Hampi.
 Once you know, there’s no turning back.

 Also Read: 5 Things To Do At Hippie Island In Hampi

 Sitting in Grandmama’s Cafe one fine day, my friends and I got to discussing our vacay goals and plans ahead.
 And the next minute I knew, we were all planning a trip together!
 Although met with much scepticism, we agreed to lock in Hampi as the destination and boy, are we glad.

 Pro Tip: Those balancing a dense work schedule but still wish to travel a lot, here’s what I do.
 Marry long weekends with smart planning and voila!
 Your work will never be affected and neither will you have to compromise on travel goals.
 My Hampi trip was a Republic Day long weekend!

 How To Get To Hampi?

 We flew to Bengaluru right after office hours and from there booked an Ola Outstation service for 3 days.
 From here it was an overnight journey to Hampi.
 This proved to be rather expensive though and I would suggest you book a luxury bus instead from Mumbai to Hospet which takes 14-15 hours.

 Hampi is a UNESCO World Heritage Site, located in the central part of the Indian state of Karnataka, a paradise nesting carefully in ruins, taking you back to a long forgotten time of the Hindu Vijayanagara Empire in the 14th-century.